• Skip to primary navigation

 Mussels cooking in a pot with garlic and oil to make Frutti Di Mare.

-2. Remove lid, add shrimp and cover again until shrimp turns opaque.
+2. Add shrimp and cover again until shrimp turns opaque.
+Remove lid once again.

 Cooked mussels in a pot with oil and garlic.